MoonLake Immunotherapeutics (MLTX) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for MLTX is $72.91, which is $24.35 above the current price.
-The public float for MLTX is 36.07M and currently, short sellers hold a 19.65% ratio of that float.
-The average trading volume of MLTX on November 02, 2023 was 503.36K shares.
+The average price point forecasted by analysts for MoonLake Immunotherapeutics (MLTX) is $73.00, which is $34.05 above the current market price.
+The public float for MLTX is 39.75M, and currently, short sellers hold a 17.83% ratio of that floaft.
+The average trading volume of MLTX on November 06, 2023 was 517.10K shares.

 MLTX’s Market Performance